victorbiga/engineering-management/README.md

 ### Career growth and job ladder

 - [Titles are Toxic](http://randsinrepose.com/archives/titles-are-toxic/), Rands in Repose.
 A pretty interesting take on titles.
-- [Engineering Growth Framework](https://medium.com/s/engineering-growth-framework), Medium pulls back the curtain on how they do career growth.
 - [Square’s Growth Framework for Engineers and Engineering Managers](https://developer.squareup.com/blog/squares-growth-framework-for-engineers-and-engineering-managers/)
   - Have two tracks
   - Becoming a manager is not a promotion